cdktf/cdktf-provider-googlebeta/docs/googleMonitoringMonitoredProject.python.md

 Immutable.

-The resource name of the `MonitoredProject`.
+The resource name of the 'MonitoredProject'.
 On input, the resource name includes the scoping project ID and monitored project ID.
 On output, it contains the equivalent project numbers.
-Example: `locations/global/metricsScopes/{SCOPING_PROJECT_ID_OR_NUMBER}/projects/{MONITORED_PROJECT_ID_OR_NUMBER}`
+Example: 'locations/global/metricsScopes/{SCOPING_PROJECT_ID_OR_NUMBER}/projects/{MONITORED_PROJECT_ID_OR_NUMBER}'

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.72.1/docs/resources/google_monitoring_monitored_project#name GoogleMonitoringMonitoredProject#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.73.0/docs/resources/google_monitoring_monitored_project#name GoogleMonitoringMonitoredProject#name}

 ---